bozdaglab/PPAD/README.md

   - longitudinal_data_test.pkl
   - label_test.pkl
   - demographic_data_test.pkl
-  - PPAD_hp_df.csv which represents values of hyperparametera that have been tunned
+  - PPAD_hp_df.csv which represents values of hyperparameters that have been tuned

 After you put all files in the same directory, open and run PPAD-AE.ipynb using Jupyter Notebook.
-PPAD-AE will be trained and tested five times and results will be generated as csv file with the following convension (x_y_PPAD-AE.csv) where x means the number of visits that have been used to train the model and y means the number of future visits for prediction.
+PPAD-AE will be trained and tested five times and results will be generated as csv file with the following format (x_y_PPAD-AE.csv) where x means the number of visits that have been used to train the model and y means the number of future visits for prediction.